-Chocolate salami is one of those desserts I grew up with.
+When I was a child, one of the recipes I was looking forward the most was this chocolate salami recipe.
+It is one of those desserts I grew up with.
 My mum used to make it often when I was a child.
 Let’s be honest: it is easy to make, extremely tasty, and perfect for any occasion.

-When growing up, I started making it following the same recipe my mum used and I became the expert on it.
-When making it, I was the one in charge.
+When I got older, I started making it by following the same recipe my mum used and I became the expert on it.
+From then on, whenever we needed to make it for any occasion, I was the one in charge.

 Some days ago we were celebrating a birthday in our family and we thought to make this delicious chocolate salami.
 As it is an Italian dessert, it’s not common to have it in Finland, so we knew it would be extremely appreciated.
 And yes, we were 100% right!